 Personal Property Insurance

 Personal property insurance protects your assets.
-Common personal property insurance relates to your home insured value, your personal contents or your car.
-Liability insurance may also be included with some of this insurance to protect you from legal fees, defense or expenses related to your ownership, use of property.
+Common personal property insurance relates to your home insured value, your personal contents, or your car.

-When you take higher deductibles, you "self insure" more of your property, so you take less insurance with the insurance company.
-Learn more about Using a Higher Deductible to Save Money
+When you take higher deductibles, you "self insure" more of your property, so you take less insurance with the insurance company which in turn saves you money.

 How Much Personal Property Insurance Do You Need?